-4.2 Budget Levels and Auction Efficiency
+4.2 Budget levels and auction efficiency

 For a discriminatory auction with 100 bidders, halving the budget from \$600,000 to \$300,000 has a large effect on the performance of the auction.
-The benefit to cost ratios are more than 50% higher for the auction with the \$300,000 budget.
+The benefits purchased are more than 50% higher for the auction with the \$300,000 budget.
 See Figure 2 where the benefits per million dollars for the auction with the two budgets are shown.
 The different points represent results for the different mixes in activities discussed above.
 All the points fall between the two dotted lines which represent ratios of 2 and 1.5 between the values on the y and x axes.